Networks-Learning/wikipedia-protobuf/README.md

                [--logging_dir LOGGING_DIR] [--column COLUMN] [--sep SEP]
                [--has_header]

-This scripts extract link information from a given list of wikipedia pages
+This scripts extract subset of documents from a list of wikipedia pages

 optional arguments:
   -h, --help            show this help message and exit